-Smoking in the residence halls is prohibited and subject to disciplinary action.
-Electronic cigarettes and hookahs are not permitted in or around the residence halls.
+Smoking in the residence halls, including public bathrooms, is prohibited and subject to disciplinary action.
+Please note that electronic cigarettes, vaping, and hookahs are not permitted in or around the residence halls.
+Students who violate this policy may be removed from residence halls.